fleio/fleio-whmcs/README.md

 `have to be disabled in Fleio`.
 With this setup, in order to settle invoiced service cycles in Fleio (thus also adjusting client total credit in Fleio), you may make use of `Mark invoiced periods as paid when using external billing` setting from Configuration details / Billing cycles expandable row.
-This setting works as follows: all invoiced service cycles are settled if client has up to date credit greater than 0 after paying a fleio-whmcs invoice, otherwise settling invoiced cycles depends on their associated price and how much credit the client added.
+This setting works as follows: all invoiced service cycles are settled if client has up-to-date credit greater than 0 after paying a fleio-whmcs invoice, otherwise settling invoiced cycles depends on their associated price and how much credit the client added.

 Partial refunds must be manually handled.
 The Fleio credit will not be modified if you partially refund an invoice in WHMCS